ibimina/ibimina/README.md

 <img align='right' src="https://media.giphy.com/media/dWxO36Jzd6bTSt5dIY/giphy.gif" width="230">

 ***
-A Front-end developer who loves coding and building things that live on the internet.
+A Software developer who loves coding and building things that live on the internet.
 My passion stems from a strong desire to create interfaces that are both usable and enjoyable for users.

 <p>Let's connect</p>